RickStrahl/WestWindWebSurge/Readme.md

 ![](Assets/ScreenShots/EditRequest.png)

 **Running a Load Test**
-To run a load test you press **Start**, set the Threads and Duration and off you go.
-Requests run in the background with a running tally showing in the HUD display on the bottom.
+To run a load test you press **Start**, but first set the Duration and Threads, which is the number of simultaneous sessions that run.
+Requests run in the background with a running tally showing in the HUD panel on the bottom of the main window.
 You can continue to use the UI while tests are running.

 ![](Assets/ScreenShots/ActiveLoadSession.png)